Gretchen Ritter: Career

 Ritter is a leading expert in the history of women's constitutional rights and contemporary issues concerning democracy and citizenship in American politics.
-Prior to becoming an academic administrator, Ritter taught at MIT, Princeton University, Harvard University, and the University of Texas at Austin.
+She has taught at MIT, Princeton University, Harvard University, and the University of Texas at Austin.

-From 2009 to 2013, she was the vice provost for undergraduate education and faculty governance at the University of Texas at Austin.
-In 2013, she became the first woman to serve as the Harold Tanner Dean of the College of Arts and Sciences at Cornell University, a position she held until 2018.
+From 2009 to 2013, she was the vice provost for undergraduate education and faculty governance at the University of Texas at Austin, where she created the Course Transformation Program, promoting increased levels of student success in gateway courses through redesign efforts that incorporated active learning and educational technologies.